 The number of court judgments holding companies liable for damage in pollution litigation is not insignificant.
 However, few Japanese insurance companies sell insurance goods that can offset such risks, and few companies buy them.
-It follows that it is a rare case indeed in which a company claims or files a claim against insurance companies to cover such damage.
-We have little or no experience of such litigation, and we have not encountered it in our research.

 12 Updates

 12.1 Please provide, in no more than 300 words, a summary of any new cases, trends and developments in Environment Law in Japan.